Firefighter Asbestos Exposure

 - Burial expenses

 - Pecuniary losses (the total projected lost earnings and other income stemming from the death)

 9/11 Firefighter Asbestos Exposure

-The death toll from the terrorist attack at the World Trade Center on September 11, 2001 has not been finalized because its effects on first responders and individuals living and working in the surrounding areas have yet concluded.
+The death toll from the terrorist attack at the World Trade Center on September 11, 2001, has not been finalized because its effects on first responders and individuals living and working in the surrounding areas have yet been concluded.